akashkumarpu/ReactNative_SQlite/README.md

 React native app using Sqlite database for login and signup functionalities

-Please go to Master brach for the source code
+Please go to "Master" brach for the source code